The exam will be a Quiz on Canvas.

 - As you read the notes, do use the figures in the text (an online resources) as references.
 The figures/pictures really help you visualize what you’re studying!

 - Review the chapters in the text.
 Note that I will NOT ask you anything that is only in the text, but not in your notes!
-You can NOT use your text during the exam.
-Doing so will mean an automatic 0.

 What Should You Bring or NOT Bring?